enso-org/enso/README.md

 ```

 ### Building Luna
-o build the command-line compiler interface along with all its sub-components,
+To build the command-line compiler interface along with all its sub-components,
 you will need to build the `shell` project.
 The instructions below assume that
 your `luna` repo is already cloned and we will refer to its location as
 `$LUNA_REPO_PATH`.